The autograph book is one of the most requested items at Kilmainham Jail in Dublin.

 In keeping with the Rebels' aim of bringing about a revival in the Irish language – which they viewed as a cornerstone of Irish culture – large numbers of entries are written in Irish.
 But even if you’re fluent you might have a few problems reading them as they’re written in the old Gaelic script that went out of use half a century ago.

-Below one prisoner has written “Beidh Éire Gaelach Arís” or “Ireland Will be Gaelic Again.”
+One prisoner wrote "Beidh Éire Gaelach Arís” or “Ireland Will be Gaelic Again.”